Gxwhipp/Fitnite-Topology-Enumeration/README.md

 limited FORTRAN skills.
 I wrote the paper and the program, end of story -- for 45 years.
 I am now retired and looking for something to occupy my time.
 I bought the components and assembled a VR capable PC for my grandson to play with.
-Now the  grandson is off to California looking for work in the gaming industry and I have a PC sitting in the basement...
+Now the  grandson is off to California looking for work in the gaming industry and I have a PC sitting in the basement ...

 Krishnamurthy showed that for each topology on a finite set with N members, there is an NxN matrix (a(i,j)) of zeros and ones with a(i,i)=1 for all i and with the following